Skip to main content Skip to secondary navigation

 Assistantship appointments do not accrue vacation leave.

-Students with research or teaching assistantship appointments will receive a lump sum of 40 hours of paid sick time per calendar year, which is available for use during any period of assistantship appointment during the year.
+Students with research or teaching assistantships will receive a lump sum of 40 hours of paid sick time per calendar year, which is available for use in any period of assistantship during the year.
 Sick time does not carry over from one calendar year to the next.

 Arrangements for any variations in work hours, including time off for vacation, jury duty, illness, or related use of sick time should be made individually with the faculty sponsor.
+Requests for personal time off will be evaluated based on obligations attendant to a student’s work responsibilities, duration, and supervisor approval, and will not be unreasonably denied.
 To the extent possible, students are encouraged to make arrangements outside of their working hours and faculty sponsors are encouraged to offer flexibility in work hours.

 Regular semi-monthly salary is paid during periods when sick time is used.
 When sick time is used, the student notifies Payroll using a Stanford Services & Support request.
 Sick time provided for an assistantship appointment is paid only when used to replace work hours during the course of employment as a research or teaching assistant.
 Otherwise, sick balances are not paid out.
 Graduate students who have student hourly employment, either concurrently or at different times of the year, will see a separate accounting of sick time accrued for the student hourly employment (see Administrative Guide Memo 10.3.1, Sick Time for Student Hourly Employees).